Dave-team/Knowledge-base/Principles.md

     - You are on your death bed, surrounded by family and loved ones, reflecting on a life well lived.
 You've lived a long, successful life, and you feel at peace as you look on at your posterity...
 As you pass on from this this world, you find yourself waking up, surrounded by aliens.
 One of them asks, "how was the trip, man?"
     - There is no such thing as enough achievement to then say 'I am now ready to live'.
 Keep busy with anything other than the fundamental parts of living a good life is just procrastion to living that later will cause regret.
     - Be grateful if the body and what we can do with it because one day well no longer be able to
+    - Spend each day trying to be a little wiser than you were when you woke up
+    - A life wisely lived has many good habits maintained and many bad habits avoided or cured
 - Life is short:
     - You only live once, but if you do it right, once is enough
     - Life is a test and a game – don’t take things too seriously and have fun - nobody gets out alive anyway and I'm really not the centre of the universe